 3. Discipline for dentists following a criminal conviction in Colorado

 If you are a dentist or dental hygienist in Colorado, you have 90 days to inform the CDB of any criminal convictions you get for a:

 - any other offense that constitutes grounds for discipline3

-After the CDB gets notified that a licensed dentist or dental hygienist has been convicted, it will commence an investigation.
+After the CDB gets notified that you have been convicted, it will commence an investigation.
 Depending on the seriousness of the circumstances, the Board may elect to either: